 At Wright Preparatory Academy, we provide a standards-based curriculum that teaches students skills for college and career readiness.
 Our curriculum is built on the Ohio Learning Standards (OLS) for English Language Arts, Mathematics, Science, Social Studies, Visual Arts, and Physical Education.
 Wright Preparatory Academy students are instructed in six subject areas:

 We help students develop vital communication skills, while inspiring a love of literature.
-Our young scholars learn phonics, grammar and comprehensions skills and prepare for reading through multi-sensory activities.
-Wright Preparatory Academy students comprehend and analyze both fiction and non-fiction texts as early as kindergarten.
-The program emphasizes classic works, writing as a process, and the skills that will be tested when our students begin taking the state assessment when they enter third grade.
+Younger children learn phonics and grammar and prepare for reading through multi-sensory activities, while older students learn to comprehend and analyze both fiction and non-fiction.
+The program emphasizes classic works and writing as a process.

 We balance fundamental skills with critical thinking and problem solving.
 Our active approach ensures that students understand the realities that underlie mathematical concepts.
 Games and animations bring concepts to life, while challenge problems, regular practice, and review ensure mastery.
 We build from the concrete to the abstract as students move from basic skills toward algebra.

 Our Science program uses hands-on experiments to support the systematic study of life, Earth, and the physical sciences.
 We nurture curiosity as students practice observation and analytical skills.
 Students learn how our understanding of the world is shaped by ongoing scientific and technological advances.

 Organized physical education gets children exercising regularly.
 We teach students important concepts of teamwork and sportsmanship, as well as promoting general health and well-being.